GVR Report cover Sequencing Consumables Market (2026 - 2033)Report

 Platform Insights

-Based on the platform, the second-generation sequencing consumables segment dominated the segment with a revenue share of over 66.87% in 2024.
+Based on platform, the 2nd generation sequencing consumables segment held the largest revenue share of over 67.1% in 2025.
 Second-generation sequencing consumables are known for their high-throughput ability, accuracy, and low cost, which enables a variety of project types.
 Moreover, the ability to reduce the risk of artifacts introduced by cloning or PCR amplification by analyzing individual molecules at a time further contributes to the segment's dominance.

 The third-generation sequencing consumables segment is expected to grow at the fastest CAGR in the forecast period.
 Third-generation sequencing technology, as developed, is one of the most advanced technologies, offering longer read times that mitigate many computational hurdles surrounding genome assembly and transcript reconstruction.
 It also contributes to the segments' rising demand as it has a faster turnaround time than second-generation sequencing, making it a preferred option compared to other technologies.